amiorin/amiorin.github.com/source/_posts/2013-03-25-the-zen-of-wiki-with-gollum.markdown

 categories: [wiki, github, gollum, vim]
 ---
 I've always loved wikis.
 They are very useful for bookmarks and snippets.
-After many years of [Dokuwiki][1], I switched to [Evernote][2].
-The Evernote experience was very disappointing.
-But the Dokuwiki solution is based on Lamp that is so old and I didn't want to go back.
+After many years of [Dokuwiki][1], I switched to [Gollum][3] for these

-So I switched to [Gollum][3] and now I'm very satified.
+reasons:

-* I can use Vim to edit my wiki.
+* I can use Vim to edit my wiki pages.
-* I can use Ack to search in my wiki.
+* I can use Ack for searching.
-* I can edit it on Github, if I need to.
+* I can read/edit it on Github, when I'm not on my MacBook.

 ## Setup
 Create a repository in Github (I use the repository of my blog).
 Click ``wiki``